XenitAB/xenitab.github.io/docs/xks/operator-guide/aws-azdo.md

 ## Terraform

-All this is possible to solve using Terraform but we currently don't have any terraform module to handle it so for now you can read about the manual steps.
+All this is possible to solve using Terraform but we currently do not have any terraform module to handle it so for now you can read about the manual steps.

 - Create an IAM user
   - Tip: put both these users under a specific path, for example CI